The Red Onion Jazz Band: Success

 In July 1964, The Red Onions signed with W&G Records who put out a well-received EP entitled The Red Onions at Home and they transferred from the 'Onion Patch' to the popular 'Campus' Club.
 They appeared again on TV for GTV9 and ATV0, most importantly on Graham Kennedy's influential In Melbourne Tonight.
 In November the band opened at 'Opus' discotheque in South Yarra where it was estimated that more than 2,000 attended the first night.
 The entire band also featured at the 19th Jazz Convention in Newcastle.

+Alan Browne, interviewed by The Australian Women's Weekly in May 1964, explained their style:We call ourselves a revivalist group and we only believe in playing in the style of the jazz of the 'twenties — which, we think, was the greatest.
+We don't try to improve the jazz of the period, but just to capture the spirit in which it was played and to get back to the sound of that classic jazz era.Asked why they called themselves the Red Onions, Browne said they took it from the Red Onion Jazz Babies - the group which Louis Armstrong recorded with back in the 'twenties.